maion308/library_sql/readme.md

 Note that this is a command-line utility that ships with Postgres, as an alternate to using the SQL command `CREATE DATABASE library;` inside `psql`.

-That means you should run this command from your Bash prompt -- not from inside `psql`.
+That means you should run this command from your terminal -- not from inside `psql`.

 ## Inspecting The Schema